divijg19/Sage/README.md

 - *What alternatives were rejected?*
 - *What changed my mind?*

-Chronicle exists to answer those questions—locally, permanently, and without friction.
+`Sage` exists to answer those questions—locally, permanently, and without friction.

 ---

-## What Is Chronicle?
+## What Is `Sage`?

-Chronicle is a **local-first CLI + TUI tool** that records developer actions as immutable events and lets you replay, inspect, and query your personal development history across time.
+`Sage` is a **local-first CLI + TUI tool** that records developer actions as immutable events and lets you replay, inspect, and query your personal development history across time.

 Think: